alex859/springrestwebapp/components/webapp/README.md

-## WebApp
+## Rest Service

-This module will contain the React app.
-It will be the main project module, so it will also be home for the main Spring Boot class.
+Will contain Spring REST controllers and security logic.